SPIDER-MAN

 Spidey makes his return to his own animated series. |

-The radical departure of the live-action Spider-Man
+The radical departure of the live-action Spider-Man series from

-inspired Marvel Comics to seek greater
+Movie, inspired Marvel Comics

-nurture the relationship between Marvel and DePatie-Freleng
+California to nurture the relationship between Marvel and DePatie-Freleng

 Enterprises, which ultimately ended up a lot closer than anyone could have